gliderproarc/RKC-blog/content/blog/MaxMSP-hold-switch.md

 Being a computer musician, I appreciate the ability to work with data as it suits me.
 I don't need to just accept a stream of midi and ask a software synthesizer to make sounds for me.
 I can manipulate that stream of data in interesting ways before I put it to use.
 One such use I found for this manipulation is replicating a feature of a keyboard I sold a few years back.

 I used to own a Roland JD-XA.
-It was a really analogue synth with some modern and cool features.
+It was a real analogue synth with some modern and cool features.
 Sadly, my audio recording set up was not up to doing it justice, and I ended up using it mostly as a controller.
 I sold it to get a Roli Seaboard instead and I am very happy with it.
 But I did miss a button on its front panel; the "hold" switch that went with the arpeggiator.
-The switch when used with the arpeggiator let you hold out the notes in a sequence even when you took you hands off the keys, but I liked the fact it wasn't tied to the arpeggiator itself.
+The switch when used with the arpeggiator let you hold out the notes in a sequence even when you took your hands off the keys, but I liked the fact it wasn't tied to the arpeggiator itself.
 When it wasn't used with the arpeggiator, it acted like an "auto-sustain-pedal".
-Notes played legato were all sustained, and a new "set" of notes would trigger a re-pedal and the bee set of notes would sustain while the old notes would stop.
+Notes played legato were all sustained, and a new "set" of notes would trigger a re-pedal and the next set of notes would sustain while the old notes would stop.
 It was super fun to use in conjunction with a two tier keyboard set up.
 I could play a piano like patch in my lower keyboard while the top board would be set to some sustaining patch that I could play a few notes on without needing to stand on a sustain pedal the whole time.

 I was thinking I might be able to get something similar from other arpeggiators, so I didn't think much of it when I sold the board.
 But after a few attempts with a few arpeggiator plugins, I quickly realized that this wasn't how most arpeggiators worked.
 But I also knew I had Max4Live.
 I figured I could just make my own.